 In particular, in the case of large transactions, it is highly important to keep an eye on the big picture and to organise the entire closing process.
-In order to be able to close the deal within the given time frame, the lawyer is often tasked with preparing the exact timetable for the fulfilment of all closing conditions.
-Before closing, the lawyers check whether all required documents have been presented, whether all conditions have been fulfilled, whether all deliverables have been met, and whether all existing mortgages have been or can be released.
-More often than not, it is necessary to urge the completion of all required documents.
-The preparations to be made on the closing day can also take several hours, in particular, if the closing documentation is quite extensive and has to be printed out and checked beforehand.
+In order to be able to close the deal within the given period, the lawyer is often tasked with preparing the exact timetable for the fulfilment of all closing conditions.
+Before closing, the lawyers check:

+- · whether all required documents have been presented; - · whether all conditions have been fulfilled; - · whether all deliverables have been met; and - whether all existing mortgages have been or can be released.

+It is usually necessary to urge the completion of all required documents.
+The preparations regarding the closing day can also take several hours, in particular, if the closing documentation is quite extensive and has to be printed out and checked beforehand.